A Foggy Winter’s Morn: Poem Number 64

 Translation by Dr Joshua Mostow

 I actually had to look up what “fishing stakes” are.
 The term, ajirogi (網代木), refers to stakes in the water, like a fence or weir.
 Fish swim into these places and they were easier to catch with nets because they had fewer places to escape.
+You can see an illustration here.
+Side note: the Salish people here in the Pacific Northwest had a particularly ingenious system of fishing stakes as well.

 Professor Mostow notes that the combination of the Uji River and the fishing stakes was a very famous image in ancient Japanese poetry, and this coupled with the image of a cold winter’s dawn make this a powerful poem.
 Unlike other poems in the Hyakunin Isshu which might be hypothetical, exaggerated or talk about something abstract such as love, Mostow points out that this poem likely was written exactly as Sadayori saw it.
 I can only wonder what it was like watching the fishermen go to work early that icy morning.

-Leave a Reply
+Leave a comment